Senior Reflections Week 2 September 2025

 Tuesday 28 – Friday 31 October: 6F physics trip to CERN, Geneva

-Come along to our sixth form open evening where you’ll be able to experience the spaces you’ll thrive in, chat to staff who will be there to support you and see if Exeter School sixth form would suit you.
+Come along to our whole school open morning where you’ll be able to hear from our Acting Head, experience the spaces you’ll thrive in, chat to staff who will be there to support you and be toured by our pupil ambassadors.

 Click here to register your place